rclone/rclone/docs/content/commands/rclone_copyurl.md

 ### Synopsis

-Download urls content and copy it to destination without saving it in tmp storage.
+Download url's content and copy it to destination without saving it in temporary storage.

 ```